Denopia/canonical-k-mer-hash-table/README.md

 # Kaarme

 Kaarme is a memory-efficient hash table implementation for long k-mers.
-In this program its functionality is demonstrated with a k-mer counter.
+In this software, its functionality is demonstrated with a k-mer counter.

 Kaarme k-mer counter is (partially) multithreaded, and counts only canonical k-mers.